What are the risk factors for long-COVID-19 disease/post-COVID syndrome (PCS)?

 What this means for your clinical practice:

-- Continue to follow-up with patients once they recover from acute COVID-19 illness of any severity, with particular vigilance for symptoms persisting beyond 12 weeks from onset of the acute illness
+- Continue to follow-up with patients once they recover from acute COVID-19 illness of any severity, remain watchful for and treat symptoms persisting beyond 12 weeks from onset of the acute illness

 Useful links and supporting references: